tshepang/blog/content/sucker-punch-2011.md

 [**sidenote**] It's interesting that what got me to watch this is [Time magazine's Worst movies of 2011], of which this was number 2.
-It just happens that I was attracted by the plot of alternate realities and a pretty gal wearing a sword.
+It just happens that I was attracted by the plot of alternate realities and a pretty woman wearing a sword.
 I later on discovered that the movie was generally poorly received, both commercially and critically.
 Weird.

   [Samurai Warriors]: http://suckerpunch.wikia.com/wiki/Samurai_Warriors